DaQuanHarley/Azure-Network-Protocals/README.md

 </p>
 <p>

-We are going to want to retrieve the private IP address of our Ubuntu VM and then attempt to ping it from within our Windows 10 VM using wireshark.
-To ping the private IP address of the Ubuntu machine open CMD or Powershell on the Windows machine and type: ping 10.0.0.5 or whatever the private IP address is for your Ubuntu machine.
+We are going to want to retrieve the private IP address of our Ubuntu VM and then attempt to ping it from within our Windows 10 VM using Wireshark.
+To ping the private IP address of the Ubuntu machine, open CMD or Powershell on the Windows machine and type: ping 10.0.0.5 or whatever the private IP address is for your Ubuntu machine.

 <p>
 <img src="https://i.imgur.com/aKKd25e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>